Updated May 2018

 When the customer accepts the offer an e-receipt, they don't give permission for the company to send them additional marketing emails, but the retailer usually sends them regardless.

-Retailers won't be allowed to do this when GDPR comes into force.
-Instead, they have a choice when it comes to e-receipts:
+Retailers aren't allowed to do this now that GDPR is in force.
+Instead, they now have a choice when it comes to e-receipts:

-1. Send only the e-receipt to the customer, and delete their information afterwards.
+1. Send only the e-receipt to the customer — with their consent — and delete their information afterwards.

 2. Ask for permission to send an e-receipt, then, separately, ask for permission to send marketing emails.
 Customers must be able to give consent to these two types of communications separately.